Teach For America alumni conceive and test the Kairos model.

 then we wrote all our ideas down

-On July 11, 2018, Kairos broke the state record for community turnout at our public forum (by a factor of 2+).
-Over 150 of the families we've been working with came to the Thomas Dunn Learning Center, right in the heart of Dutchtown, to support our school proposal.
+On July 11, 2018, Kairos more than doubled the state record for community turnout at a public forum.
+Over 150 families we had been working with came to the Thomas Dunn Learning Center, right in the heart of Dutchtown, to support our school.

 After our charter application, community input at the public forum, and a board interview, Kairos received sponsorship from the Missouri Public Charter School Commission.
 On October 23, 2018, we were authorized by the Missouri State Board of Education.